nearprotocol/stakewars/troubleshooting.md

 100 39719  100 39641  100    78   342k    690 --:--:-- --:--:-- --:--:--  343k
 {"account_id":"c2.nearkat","public_key":"ed25519:Zk6cdWPxmK1H5cy3K3GbyDRUyHz9w8a9Q2Mb7ezKiHW","is_slashed":false,"stake":"289982335519735189330363217693","shards":[0],"num_produced_blocks":196,"num_expected_blocks":197}
 ```
-If the `account_id` or `public_key` are different from your validator_key.json, your pool is misconfigured and you have to apply some changes.
+If the `account_id` or `public_key` are different from your validator_key.json, your pool is misconfigured, and you have to correct either the node or the staking pool config.

 **Remediation**